rieske/dbtest/README.md

 # Fast Database Tests

 Demonstrates how you can greatly speed up your integration tests against a containerized database.

-Everyone knows about `fsync` and that's the default setting in testcontainers already, which is a huge gain for the testing speed by keeping all the changes in-memory.
+Everyone knows about tmpfs - mounting database data directory there provides a huge gain for the testing speed by keeping all the changes in-memory.
 But we can do even better on top of that.